AnthonissenBert/Notes/DND/Ward/Locations/POI's/Abandonded manor.md

-This manor is special, in the way that it can teleport to different places and dissobays the normal l
+This manor is special, in the way that it can teleport to different places and dissobays the normal laws of physics

 owner of the manor:  [[Master Urzog]]